Is Dropbox the tool your DTC brand uses to store creative assets and important documents?

 Which tool should I pick for file management?

+Now you’ve seen some alternatives to Dropbox—what are you going to choose?
 The tool you choose depends on your file management needs.
-If you're looking for a way to organise documents, then Dropbox or other cloud storage providers like Google Drive or iCloud can work for you.
+If you’re looking for a way to organise documents, then Dropbox or other cloud storage providers like Google Drive or iCloud can work for you.

-“But I have lots of images in Dropbox, how do I move them to Dash? 😫” Not to worry — we've created a simple guide showing you how to migrate assets from Dropbox to Dash fast.
+Worried about moving thousands of creative assets from Dropbox to Dash?
+Not to worry — we’ve created a simple guide showing you how to migrate assets from Dropbox to Dash fast.
 And our team is always available to help if you get stuck at any point.
+Still have doubts?
+Try Dash for yourself with a 14-day free trial—no strings attached.